cloudentity/pyron/docs/howtos/http-server-tls.md

 <a id="format"></a>
 ### Key/cert format

-A private key must be a in PKCS8 format wrapped in a PEM block, for example:
+A private key must be in PKCS8 format wrapped in a PEM block, for example:

 PEM block: